KensukeAkita/sterile-dm-lfa/README.md

 Asy_Redistribution.py is a script to compute a fluctuated asymmetry for each particle species.

-ChiTable.dat is a data file copied from the public code: https://github.com/ntveem/sterile-dm
+ChiTable.dat is a data file of susceptibilities, copied from the public code: https://github.com/ntveem/sterile-dm